jenstornell/php-components/readme.md

 ### Component

 Inside a component it can look like below.
-I always have access to the controller arguments which means I have access to `$hello` in the above example.
-I can also send additional arguments like `$foo` below which can then be found in the `gallery` component.
+You always have access to the controller arguments which means you have access to `$hello` in the above example.
+You can also send additional arguments like `$foo` below which can then be found in the `gallery` component.

 If component arguments and controller arguments has the same key, the component argument will overwrite the controller argumnents.